Spotlight Series: Jamie Shaw

 Shaw is a co-founder of Women Grow's first Canadian chapter in Vancouver, was a director at the BC Compassion Club Society, and served as President of the Canadian Association of Medical Cannabis Dispensaries.

 She has successfully lobbied for dispensary regulations in Vancouver and Victoria, and is recognized by the Federal Court of Canada as a Dispensary Industry Expert.
-Currently, Shaw consults with numerous municipalities and dispensaries, as well as working for Lift Resource Centres in a communication and education capacity.
-In addition to that, her writing is often featured on the website canlio.com and Lift.
+Currently, Shaw is a partner at Groundwork, a Director for the BC Independent Cannabis Association, and an advisor to NICHE Canada.

 So yeah, she’s kind of a badass and definitely one to know.